 This afternoon found me in the aisle of my local branch of a national outdoor outfitter, touching this fabric and then that one, nothing quite perfect, when Annie Dillard’s wise words came to me.
 Is this what I stopped teaching for?
 Is this how I am spending my days?
 Is there ANY shirt on the earth that would justify this means of spending this hour of my life?

 I chose a shirt and a pair of wool socks, and now to the road, dammit.
 Because I’ve done my due diligence to be prepared, even if later I see a better shirt that makes even more promises.
 There will be times on the road when we will get blisters, or get smelly, or get lost, despite our best efforts to prevent these things.
 But we still get to go.
-At some point we must say, yep, our level of preparation is good enough, and now we may spend our days doing the thing we dream of.
+At some point we must say, yep, our level of preparation is good enough, and now we may spend our days doing the thing, not just prepping for it.